-The COVID-19 pandemic temporarily halted the majority of travel, and many travel suppliers have offered those with canceled plans a travel voucher in place of a monetary refund.
+In 2020, the COVID-19 pandemic temporarily halted the majority of travel, and many travel suppliers offered those with canceled plans a travel voucher in place of a monetary refund.
 These vouchers help soften the blow of a rescheduled vacation, allowing travelers to look forward to taking their trip at a later date when it is safer to do so and not have to worry about managing the funds when rebooking.

 Travel insurance has proved to be more important than ever for travelers who want to protect the investment of their trip.
 And many travel insurance providers are now offering “voucher travel insurance” coverage.